Nutsuki3/Youtube-to-mp3-mp4/Readme.md

 # Youtube Converter

-This is a tool to convert YouTube URLs to MP3 and MP4.
+This is a tool to convert YouTube URL to MP3 and MP4.

 ## Prerequisites